Business Administration Major, B.S.B.A.

 Students who successfully complete the second-semester course (BUSI 692H) will submit to an oral examination on the thesis.
 Upon successful completion of the program, the student receives the bachelor of science degree with honors or highest honors, as determined by the student’s committee.

-The undergraduate business program provides career development services tailored to business students, such as specialized training and professional development activities, targeted networking opportunities, function- and industry-specific career clubs and student organizations, and focused career coaching.
-Undergraduate business students are expected to maintain an up-to-date profile on Careerolina through University Career Services, which is the primary resource for all UNC–Chapel Hill students for basic career exploration and interest development, job/internship postings, résumé referral, on-campus interviewing, and career fairs.
+The Undergraduate Business program provides career development resources and services tailored to business students, such as specialized training and professional development activities, targeted networking opportunities, function- and industry-specific career clubs and student organizations, and focused career coaching and programming.
+Undergraduate business students are expected to maintain an up-to-date profile on Handshake through University Career Services, which is the primary resource for all UNC–Chapel Hill students for job/internship postings, résumé referral, on-campus interviewing, and career fairs.

-As the job market remains highly competitive, the undergraduate business program strongly encourages business students to undertake internships or other experiential learning opportunities when possible.
+As the job market remains highly competitive, the Undergraduate Business program strongly encourages business students to undertake internships and other experiential learning opportunities when possible.
 These hands-on experiences can be a valuable part of a student’s career development.
-Also, demonstrated leadership experience along with community service and a global perspective are some additional desirable factors that many employers seek in candidates.
+Also, demonstrated leadership experience along with community service and a global learning experience are additional desirable factors that many employers seek in candidates.
+The Undergraduate Business Career Services team assists students with connecting the dots of their college experience to launch careers with positive impact.

-Global Learning Opportunities in Business Education (GLOBE®) is Kenan–Flagler’s flagship global program.
+GLOBE® (Global Learning Opportunities in Business Education) is UNC Kenan–Flagler’s flagship global program.
 This study abroad program is a partnership with Chinese University of Hong Kong, Copenhagen Business School, and the University of North Carolina.
-Every year 18 students from each school form a cohort of 54 students.
-They embark on a three-semester program that takes them around the world studying at each university for a semester.
+Every year, approximately 18 students from each school form a cohort and study together for a semester at each school.
 The GLOBE® program customizes the curriculum based on unique strengths of each region.
-As a result, students take courses in subjects such as private equity, launching global ventures, marketing in China, and corporate response to European integration, among others.
+Students take courses in subjects such as global leadership and organizational behavior, business and politics in the U.S., marketing in China, finance and financial institutions, and a capstone consulting project in the final semester of the program.
+These courses are GLOBE specific courses taken as a cohort.
+GLOBE students take other business courses during the semester to round out a full course load.

 Undergraduate Business Symposium

-Since its inception in 1983, the Undergraduate Business Symposium continues to be the flagship event for the undergraduate business program and an annual highlight for the Kenan–Flagler community.
+Since its inception in 1983, the Undergraduate Business Symposium continues to be the flagship career event for the Undergraduate Business program and an annual highlight for the UNC Kenan–Flagler community.
 It is the largest and longest-running student-organized event of its kind.
-Each year the event brings together more than 250 undergraduates and 50 executives from a diverse set of industries and organizations from across the country.
-The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business executives and faculty, better insight into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.
+Each year the event brings together more than 425 undergraduates and 125 company representatives from a diverse set of industries and organizations from across the country.
+The Undergraduate Business Symposium provides students with the opportunity to learn about a variety of industries and organizations, the chance to network and interact with business representatives and UNC Kenan–Flagler faculty, obtain insights into the dynamic business landscape, and the opportunity to showcase their analytical, communication, and problem-solving skills.